A Formula for Gradual Injuries in the Workplace

 The Pennsylvania workers’ compensation program was created to ensure injured workers would receive fair payment for their medical bills and lost income.
 So one might think that claiming workers’ comp benefits for a cumulative trauma condition would be routine.

 Think again.
 Pennsylvania employers and their workers’ compensation insurance companies regularly deny claims for gradual injuries by claiming that those injuries are not really job-related.
 It’s possible to fight back and secure the benefits an injured worker needs, but that’s a task best suited for someone with deep experience with handling workers’ compensation matters.

-Our attorneys at Schmidt Kramer have precisely that level of experience in securing workers’ compensation claims for hundreds of satisfied past clients.
+Our Harrisburg personal injury attorneys at Schmidt Kramer have precisely that level of experience in securing workers’ compensation claims for hundreds of satisfied past clients.
 If you are suffering from occupational repetitive stress injuries, there’s no reason you should suffer needlessly a day more than you have to.
 You can call us today to take advantage of our experience from the start, rather than wait for your claim to be denied by the insurance officials.
-Call our Harrisburg office today at 717-888-8888 locally or 888-476-0807 toll-free to begin.
+Call our Harrisburg office today at (888) 476-0807 toll-free to begin.